Max Drischner: Life and work

 Max Drischner was born in Prieborn (now Przeworno), Silesia.
 After completing his A-levels at the grammar school in Züllichau, he started theological studies in 1910 at Leipzig and Breslau.
-However, after seven semesters he gave this up in order to study the organ, piano and harpsichord at the Berlin Music Academy.
+However, after seven semesters, he gave this up to study the organ, piano, and harpsichord at the Berlin Music Academy.
 A teacher in his principal subject, Wanda Landowska, had a major influence on him.

 Between 1916 and the end of the First World War, he was a voluntary medical orderly in France.
 During this time, he lost the top of a finger on his left hand.

-After the war, through self-teaching, he acquired an extensive knowledge about the music before the Bach period.
+After the war, through self-teaching, he acquired an extensive knowledge of music before the Bach period.
 He gave his first harpsichord concerts in Breslau in 1920 and in Brieg in 1923.
-In Brieg he was trained by Paul Hielscher in organ playing and choir leading.
-In 1923, he founded a youth choir, that was later united with the choir from St. Nikolai in Brieg.
+In Brieg, he was trained by Paul Hielscher in organ playing and choir leading.
+In 1923, he founded a youth choir that was later united with the choir from St. Nikolai in Brieg.
 In 1924, he was appointed as cantor and organist of St. Nikolai in Brieg.

 During his tenure in Brieg, he composed the majority of his organ and vocal works.
 He also led his choir to acclaimed success.
 He also took part in choir and church music conventions.
-In the interests of the organ movement he had the famous Michael-Engler-Organ restored between 1926 and 1928.
+In the interests of the organ movement, he had the famous Michael-Engler-Organ restored between 1926 and 1928.
 From 1927, he traveled at least six times to Norway, in order to study Norwegian folk melodies which would form the basis for many of his compositions.
 In 1942, in recognition of his ministry in Brieg, he was appointed Kirchenmusikdirektor.